 Most people need 5-6 dates before they can make a relationship official.
 This aligns with the 1 to 3 month deadline that many couples follow.
 But every relationship is different, so if it feels right before that, go ahead.
 To help answer these questions, we turned to Sarah Kahan, a licensed clinical social worker in Brooklyn who helps individuals and couples navigate relationships.

-While there's no set rule for when a relationship should be made official, it does suggest signs to look out for that could show you're ready.
+While there's no set rule for when a relationship should be made official, there are signs to look out for that could show you're ready.
 He also provided tips on how to make the transition.
 That's why Conti says it's essential not to rush too fast when you're going out for the first time.
-While there's no exact amount of time, she says you should wait one to three months before making the relationship exclusive.
+While there's no exact amount of time, she suggests waiting one to three months before making the relationship exclusive.

 Instead of thinking in terms of dates, Singh suggests thinking in terms of months.
 At six months or preferably sooner, you should know if you are in a committed relationship.
 A Google consumer survey conducted by Mic found that the most common time couples have “The talk about relationship exclusivity is within four weeks of dating.
 Obviously there's no specific time limit on when to make things official because everyone is different.

 But if you've been waiting for many months, it's time to move on because clearly the guy is just browsing for as long as he can get away with it.
 That said, if you're showing these signs, a relationship is at stake.